 Mapbox Studio and iOS

-The default Mapbox Streets tileset might offer data similar to your own that you can use to style before you swap in your own data at runtime.
+The default Mapbox Streets tileset might offer data like your own that you can use to style before you swap in your own data at runtime.

 For example, if you’re looking to prototype points of interest, consider the